 Financial Aid Application

 As part of its mission, IASP provides financial aid to help those with limited resources attend the World Congress on Pain.
+In 2018, it awarded a record US$350,000 to more than 330 IASP professionals and trainees in developing countries, as well as trainees in general.
 Applicants from around the world are invited to apply online for funding.

 - Applicants must be IASP members.